rbennett-phpfun/DrewPetters/Readme.md

 <h3 align="center">
-  Welcome to Gabriel Flores's profile!
+  Welcome to Ryan Bennett's profile!
   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28">
 </h3>

 #### I'm a product-first developer who uses the best languages, frameworks, and libraries for a given project rather than trying to fit all projects into one stack that I know well.
 I have been programming computers almost daily since I was 10.
 I was taught programming, marketing, and advertising techniques at a young age while helping out at my family business.
 I recognized what they did right and what they did wrong, not just from an IT standpoint, but from a business and marketing standpoint.
 I love technology and finding ways to leverage technology to solve business problems.
 I believe just because you can do something with a computer doesn't mean it's the best way.
 Not every great idea is a great business idea.
 Being able to monetize an idea is vital.

-## My favorite tools
+## Skills

-### Programming and markup languages
 <p>
     <a href="https://github.com/search?q=user%3Amhaley-jsfun+language%3Ajavascript"><img alt="JavaScript" src="https://img.shields.io/badge/JavaScript-F7DF1E.svg?logo=javascript&logoColor=black"></a>
     <a href="https://github.com/search?q=user%3Amhaley-jsfun+language%3AtypeScript"><img alt="TypeScript" src="https://img.shields.io/badge/TypeScript-007ACC.svg?logo=typescript&logoColor=white"></a>